madminer-tool/madminer-tutorial/content/preliminaries.md

 [Download Docker Desktop](https://www.docker.com/products/docker-desktop)

 The link above should work for Mac OS X or Windows, but it requires Windows 10 Professional or Enterprise 64-bit.
 For previous versions of Windows (or Windows Home 10) use [Docker Toolbox](https://docs.docker.com/toolbox/overview/): use [these instructions](https://docs.docker.com/toolbox/toolbox_install_windows/).
+Note there are some other small changes listed at the bottom of this page.

 ## Make a directory to share between your laptop and the container